 Scope, Cost, and Quality are the three pillars of project management, and you should learn how to use them to your advantage.

-You will instantly notice how your stakeholders will request you to show how to avoid these risks – present your suggestion with a nice bow around it!
+You will instantly notice that your stakeholders will request that you show them how to avoid these risks—present your suggestion with a nice bow around it!

-It feels like magic when you see things turning out just how you want them to be by highlighting these three pillars’ effect.
+It feels like magic when you see things turning out just how you want them to be by highlighting these three pillars’ effects.

 Tip 4: Awaken those deadlines

 You don’t have to be a bully to impose a deadline upon your peers and colleagues.
-Deadlines are a simple depiction of timelines, which, when not followed, will result in a problem for everyone associated with it.
-And, since nobody wants to be the reason for issues, deadlines are much more effective than ‘gentle reminders’.
+Deadlines are simple depictions of timelines, which, when not followed, will result in problems for everyone associated with them.
+And since nobody wants to be the reason for issues, deadlines are much more effective than ‘gentle reminders’.

 Remember, activities/decisions are primarily postponed because people do not heed the timelines, and when you have the invisible yardstick of a deadline, people think twice before delaying.